emilyvictany/car-dealership/README.md

 <details>
 <summary markdown="span">Update to Finish Appointment Example</summary>
-After selecting which appointment to complete by putting the appointment ID in the URL, here's an example of the JSON body to input:
+After selecting which appointment to complete by putting the appointment ID in the URL, the successful response should look like this:

 ```
 { "status" : "finished" }